-1. Stop the lift truck.
-The parking brake is automatically applied.
+1. Stop the lift truck and apply the parking brake.
+Applying the parking brake will put the lift truck in the NEUTRAL position.

 2. Fully lower the forks or carriage.
 Tilt mast forward until the tips of the forks touch the ground.